JianguoZhang1994/CarND-Traffic-Sign-Classifier/README.md

 Here is an exploratory visualization of the data set.

-This is the image show of each class
+This is a image show of each class

 ![alt text][image3]